kkyler24/DayPlanner/README.md

 # DayPlanner
 Underconstruction comeback later
 My process
-create calendar
+create possible calendar
 --three basics--
 1. after I CREATE the inital calendar,
-2. i need to make it interactive
+2. I need to make it interactive
 3. then i need to add a todo list
 4. Bells and Whistles
     a. themes?